dylan-wu/vault/SOP/Convert documentation into written tutorial.md

 For example, here, the most important things are how to install and log-in to fly, then, setting it up with your relevant platform.

-Then, the next thing is to
+Then, the next thing is to break down each chapter and w

-3.